neurobagel/query-tool-ai/README.md

    | `PORT`                 | integer | No                                       | `8000`                   | `8080`                                                    |

-  After cloning the repository, you can choose to either use the Dockerized version or run the application locally using Python.
   #### Follow the instructions for the option that suits you best:

   ### Option 1 : Docker :